Battle of Remagen: German artillery

 Of all the weapons used by the Germans to attack the bridge, only artillery did much damage.
 The Germans had more than 100 artillery pieces in the area around the bridge, including 50 105 mm light howitzers, 50 150 mm heavy howitzers and 12 210 mm heavy howitzers.
 Targeting the bridge's eastern approach was complicated by the steep slopes of Erpeler Ley close to the eastern shore, but the German artillery were easily able to hit the Ludendorff Bridge itself and the western shore and approaches to it and the tactical bridges.
 A German forward artillery observer had infiltrated Remagen, enhancing their artillery's accuracy.
 On 8–9 March, they successfully hit the bridge 24 times.
 On 9 March, they hit an ammunition truck on the bridge, leaving a 15 ft hole in the deck and putting the bridge out of operation for several hours.
 On 10 March at noon, they struck a gasoline truck.
 For the next two days, the Americans diverted all gasoline and ammunition convoys to ferries.
 The falling shells killed troops, destroyed many buildings in Remagen and large numbers of vehicles, and made the jobs of the combat engineers very hazardous.

 On Sunday, 11 March, the Germans rerouted Karl-Batterie 628, a two-gun section operating the 130 ST, Karl Howitzer 60 cm super-heavy mortar towards Remagen.
 The weapon itself weighed 124 t and fired a shell weighing up to 2170 kg.
 Karl-Batterie 628 arrived on 20 March.
 The range for its lightest shell of 1250 kg was just over 10 km, but after only 14 rounds that missed all of the bridges and only damaged a handful of random houses, the weapon had to be moved to the rear for repairs.
 Karl-Batterie 428 was also ordered towards Remagen on 11 March, but was rerouted to the 1st Army sector instead.

+Sturmtigers mobilized

+German forces mobilized two Sturmtiger companies, Sturmmörserkompanie 1000 and 1001 (a total of 7 units), to take part in the battle.
+The tanks were armed with a massive 380mm rocket-propelled mortar.
+The Sturmtiger were originally tasked with using their mortars against the bridge itself, though it was discovered that they lacked the accuracy needed to hit the bridge.

+During this action, one of the Sturmtigers in Sturmmörserkompanie 1001 near Düren and Euskirchen allegedly hit a group of stationary Sherman tanks in a village with a 380mm round, resulting in nearly all the Shermans being put out of action, and their crews killed or wounded.
+This is the only tank-on-tank combat a Sturmtiger is ever recorded engaging in.